imagej/imagej.github.io/_pages/plugins/rifret.md

 ## Main window without pixel-wise autofluorescence correction

-{% include img name="rifret-main-window" src="/media/plugins/rifret/rifret-main-window.png" %}
+{% include img name="rifret-main-window" src="rifret-main-window" %}

 Without pixel-wise autofluorescence correction, the main window does not display the boxes for B factors, and the button to set the